Questions & Answers

 - How do I log into ECHA Cloud Services?

-If you already have an ECHA Account, you can already use your credentials to log into ECHA Cloud Services and subscribe to the IUCLID Cloud Trial and IUCLID Cloud for SMEs services.
+If you already have an ECHA Account, you can already use your credentials to log into ECHA Cloud Services and subscribe to the IUCLID Cloud Trial and IUCLID Cloud services.
 Watch how in this video.

 Follow this link to create an ECHA account: https://ulem-web.echa.europa.eu/ulem-industry/views/selfregister/index.xhtml.